Bruner’s Theory of Cognitive Development: Bruner’s Theory consists of supporting elements in the learning of students.

 Bruner (1915–2016) was an American psychologist.
 He made his place famous in psychology through his thoughts.

 Bruner defined the theory of learning in three elements.
-In which he said that one or three elements should be included in the education system for the students to learn in the classroom.
+He said that one or three elements should be included in the education system for the students to learn in the classroom.

 These three elements of Bruner’s theory are as follows-